areas of expertise

 2014 MLRC/NAA/NAB Media Law Conference

 Melissa Georges and Terri Seligman participate, respectively, on panels about "Publication Torts" and "Advertising & Commercial Speech: Native Advertising" at the 2014 MLRC/NAA/NAB Media Law Conference in Reston VA.
-Edward Rosenthal, and Toby Butterfield also attend.
+Edward Rosenthal will also attend.
 Frankfurt Kurnit sponsors the event.

 September 17 2014